Charlie-279/recipes-and-ratings-data-analysis/README.md

 - 'n_ingredients': number of ingredients used in the recipe
 - 'rating': rating for the review of the recipe
 - 'recipe_avg_rating': average rating of each recipe
+- 'user_id': ID of the user who created the review
+- 'review': text message of the review

 ## Cleaning and EDA